ta-tahmasebi/grammar-string-generator/README.md

 - Uses **BFS** to systematically explore string generations
 - **Handles infinite loops** with a step limit
 - Includes **example grammars** for testing

+Note: the current implementation only supports grammar rules where variables and terminals are single characters.
+However, we have plans to extend this functionality to support multi-character variables and terminals in future updates.

 ## Installation
 Install the required dependency before running the script: